Prashithshetty/Local-Assistant/README.md

 ## Future Scope

-This project aims to become **the native AI assistant for Linux machines** — just like Copilot on Windows, Siri on macOS/iOS, and Google Assistant on Android.
-The goal is to provide Linux users with a fully local, privacy-respecting, voice-controlled assistant that deeply integrates with the Linux desktop environment.
+This project aims to become **the native AI assistant for Linux machines** — a truly universal "Copilot" for the open-source world.
+Unlike cloud-based assistants (Siri, Gemini, Copilot), this project focuses on:

-Planned features:
-- Desktop environment integration (notifications, system controls)
-- Vision capabilities with VLM models
-- Plugin system for community extensions
-- Multi-language support
-- Wake word detection for hands-free activation
+1.  **Privacy First**: 100% local processing.
+Your voice and data never leave your machine.
+2.  **OS Integration**: Deep integration with the Linux desktop (KDE, GNOME, Hyprland) to control settings, windows, and workflow.
+3.  **Universal Compatibility**: Designed to run on everything from powerful workstations to low-power handhelds (Steam Deck, ROG Ally) and older laptops.

+**Planned Roadmap:**
+- **Vision Capabilities**: Integration of Vision-Language Models (VLM) like Qwen2-VL to "see" your screen and answer questions about it.
+- **Hands-Free Activation**: efficient wake-word detection (e.g., "Hey Assistant") running in the background.
+- **Desktop Awareness**: Ability to interact with running applications, move windows, and automate GUI tasks.
+- **Plugin System**: A modular API for community-created tools and skills.
+- **Multi-Language Support**: Expanding beyond English for global accessibility.

 ## License